zulip/zulip/api_docs/message-formatting.md

 Clients are recommended to do the following when processing image
 previews:

+- Clients that would like to use the image's aspect ratio to lay out one or more images in the message feed may use the `data-original-dimensions` attribute, which is present even if the image is a placeholder spinner.
+This attribute encodes the dimensions of the original image as `{width}x{height}`.
+These dimensions are for the image as rendered, _after_ any EXIF rotation and mirroring has been applied.
 - If the client would like to control the thumbnail resolution used, it can replace the final section of the URL (`840x560.webp` in the example above) with the `name` of its preferred format from the set